octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 ## Your mission

 We want to prepare the initial state of our star system database before deploying the following smart contract.
-Just to be sure everything works as expected it would be nice to simulate our entrypoint _AddPlanet_.
+Just to be sure everything works as expected it would be nice to simulate our entry point _AddPlanet_.

 ```
 //starmap3.mligo